-Ovulation induction involves taking a medication called clomiphene citrate, which is an oral tablet that induces ovulation by causing eggs to develop in the ovaries and be released.
-Artificial hormone preparations of follicle stimulating hormone (FSH) may be used to encourage the development of one or more follicles and therefore more than one egg, during the woman's cycle.
-Clomiphene may be used in conjunction with timed intercourse, or intrauterine insemination (see below), to ensure that the sperm are introduced at the right time.
-The cycle is monitored more closely than a natural cycle with vaginal ultrasounds and/or urine tests to check follicle development and/or blood tests and urine tests to observe hormone levels.
+Ovulation induction involves taking a medication called Letrozole, which is an oral tablet that induces ovulation by causing eggs to develop in the ovaries and be released.
+Artificial hormone preparations of follicle stimulating hormone (FSH) may alternatively be used to encourage the development of one or more follicles and therefore more than one egg, during the woman's cycle.
+Letrozole may be used in conjunction with timed intercourse, or intrauterine insemination.
+To ensure that the sperm are introduced at the right time, the cycle is monitored more closely than a natural cycle with vaginal ultrasounds and/or urine tests to check follicle development and/or blood tests and urine tests to observe hormone levels.